Canon 700D Comparison Review

 The Canon EOS 700D (called Canon T5i in some regions) is a DSLR (Digital Single Lens Reflex) camera that was announced in March 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 700D has a Camera Elo of 1975.
+Is the Canon 700D a good camera?
+The 700D has a Camera Elo of 1772.
 This rating puts the 700D among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 700D falls among the top 50 percent.
+In terms of its sensor size category (APS cameras), the 700D ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|